-ACF, through FYSB, is committed to safety, permanency, well-being and self-sufficiency for runaway and homeless youth and young adults who cannot live safely with a parent, legal
+ACF, through FYSB, supports the safety, permanency, well-being and self-sufficiency

-Additionally, FYSB's RHY Program promotes a strengths-based approach, which emphasizes youth's self-determination and strengths, and provides a meaningful framework to consistently support youth in identifying strengths and using those skills towards personal growth, development and success.
-This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety and structure; belonging and membership; self-worth and social contribution; independence and control over one's life; as well as skills to develop plans for the future and set goals, and closeness in interpersonal relationships.
+FYSB's RHY Program promotes a strengths-based approach, which emphasizes youth's selfdetermination and strengths, and provides a meaningful framework to consistently support youth in identifying strengths and using those skills towards personal growth, development, and success.
+This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety, structure, belonging, membership, self-worth, social contribution, independence, and control over one's life, as well as skills to develop plans for the future, set goals, and foster interpersonal relationships.
 The RHY Program also promotes increasing youth leadership capacity through intentional projects and activities designed to enhance this skill set.

-Finally, FYSB continues supporting projects to increase human trafficking prevention within RHY programs.
+FYSB continues supporting projects to increase human trafficking prevention within RHY programs.
 These ongoing efforts seek to minimize sex and labor trafficking incidents among runaway and homeless youth, equip programs with the necessary tools to prevent these incidents, and identify youth who are victims of trafficking or at risk of becoming victims.